polyaxon/polyaxon/site/docs/experimentation/visualizations/programmatic.md

 ## HiPlot

-You can use the module `MultiRunPlot` which, requires `hiplot` express, to create interactive parallel coordinates inside a notebook or jupyter lab.
+You can use the module `MultiRunPlot` which requires `hiplot` to create interactive parallel coordinates inside a notebook or jupyter lab.

 ```python